-Applicants to the MPhil programme in Linguistics are expected to have received a solid undergraduate training in language study or have previously obtained an MA in language study.
-Applicants to the PhD programme in Linguistics are expected to have obtained an MPhil degree or its equivalent, have completed a piece of original research in language study, and demonstrate a good ability in independent research.
+Applicants to the MPhil/PhD programme in Linguistics are expected to have received a solid undergraduate training in language study or have previously obtained an MA in language study.
+Students should also demonstrate a good ability in independent research.

 The MA programme in Linguistics provides a foundational training in language study for students who have not had a systematic, intensive undergraduate training in Linguistics.
 We encourage a comparative perspective on the study of language structure, language acquisition and language use.
 Students are exposed to current theories in Linguistics and their various applications to language acquisition, language typology, language teaching, as well as culture and society.